Updated April 24, 2023

 In this application note, we produce the frequency response of a typical EMI/RFI filter and compare it to the manufacturer’s specified datasheet.

-Moku:Lab’s Frequency Response Analyzer is one of twelve instruments, enabling measurements of a system’s response in amplitude and phase, using a swept sine wave from 10mHz to 120MHz.
+The Moku:Lab Frequency Response Analyzer is one of twelve instruments, enabling measurements of a system’s response in amplitude and phase, using a swept sine wave from 10mHz to 120MHz.
+This procedure is also supported by the Moku:Go and Moku:Pro Frequency Response Analyzer instruments.

 Frequency Response Analyzer